 The Revelry Room is located inside the historic Chattanooga Choo-Choo in downtown Chattanooga.
 The venue serves as a wonderful concert hall with room for 500 to take in some of the latest hits from national touring artists including Isaiah Rashad to more traditional bands and locally sourced music.

 THE TIVOLI THEATRE

-The 1,762 person Tivoli Theatre is located in the downtown of America's Scenic City offers those who have grace its halls a once in a lifetime entertainment experience since it's opening in 1921.
-Over time the theatre eanred it's nickname, "The Jewel of the South" as Chattanooga's premier entertainment venue.
-During that time the Tivoli became a palce where people from all over the region would come to enjoy silent movies and Broadway shows.
-In 1973 the Tivoli was placed in the National Registry of Historic Places, impressing it's name and storied history into the books for forever.
-Currently the Tivoli serves as the home of the Chattanooga Symphony and Opera Association as well as a destination for artists like Bob Dylan and Gregg Allman among many others.
+The 1,762 person Tivoli Theatre is located in the downtown of America's Scenic City and offers those who have grace its halls a once in a lifetime entertainment experience since its opening in 1921.
+Over time the theatre earned its nickname, "The Jewel of the South" as Chattanooga's premier entertainment venue.
+During that time the Tivoli became a place where people from all over the region would come to enjoy silent movies and Broadway shows.
+In 1973 the Tivoli was placed in the National Registry of Historic Places, impressing its name and storied history into the books for all time Currently the Tivoli serves as the home of the Chattanooga Symphony and Opera Association as well as a destination for artists like Bob Dylan and Gregg Allman among many others.